First United Methodist Church Ventura

 Our open door coffee house welcomes guests each Sunday from 5 to 8 p.m. in the Wesley Center library/parlor for espresso, selected tea, and hot chocolate.

-Further details about The open door may be found under the ministries section of this website.
-Click here for The open door coffee house website.
+Further details about The open door may be found under the Ministries Section of this website.

 The open door is an ongoing outreach ministry of First United Methodist Church designed to build relationships and bring others into the loving presence of God.